|

 forth thinking beings.
 I believe, therefore, that the world is governed by a wise and powerful Will; I see it or rather I

-“I have suffered too much in my life not to look forward to another.
+feel it, and it is a great thing to know this.”
+(Rousseau 1911, Book IV).
+4. In a letter to Voltaire, Rousseau wrote: “I have suffered too much in my life not to look forward to another.
 Not all the subtleties of metaphysics

 can shake for one moment my belief in a beneficent Providence.
 I sense the existence of Providence, I believe in it, I insist